If you have a seperate Support and Customer Success teams, you should be using the support integration.

 Support questions created through the Support Integration keep back and forth on support questions in Slack.
 This gives full visibility to the CSM or Account Manager on status in Slack.

 Opening a Ticket

 When a customer asks a message in Slack that looks like a support question, they can be prompted to optionally open a support ticket.
-Enable this setting and customize the message they see on the Workflows Page.
+Enable this setting and customize the message they see on the Settings Page.